SysKitTeam/docs-insights/get-to-know-insights/latency-screen.md

 ---
-title: SysKit Insights Latency Screen
-description: >-
-  The SysKit Insights latency screen gives you a detailed overview of all the ping intervals made.
+description: The SysKit Insights latency screen gives you a detailed overview of all the ping intervals made.
-author: Tomislav Sirovec
-date: 24/07/2018
 ---

 # Latency Screen